 Haijing (Crystal) Huang is a Ph.D. candidate at the Pardee RAND Graduate School and an assistant policy researcher at RAND.
-Her research interests are economic development, behavioral economics, global health, and experimental/quasi-experimental methods.
+Her research interests are economic development, health and social protection, behavioral economics, and experimental/quasi-experimental methods.

 At RAND, she has worked in several areas including: evaluating behavioral economic interventions to improve medication adherence among HIV patients in Uganda, designing a discrete choice experiment on the effects of providing calorie information on food choice, managing survey data for a large study on the effect of provider human capital on maternal and child health in Nigeria, and examining the private sector role in youth skills development and employment in low and middle income countries.
 Her doctoral dissertation is on the economics of health decision-making and evaluates how several different interventions or policies can affect health behaviors such as medication adherence, health utilization and diet in the chronic disease context of HIV and obesity.